The Road of Life and Work Is Longer in the 21st Century

-Several acquaintances have moved to this area.
-Some have secured part-time or full-time work int eh shops and cafes in the tourist attractions, while others have started home based businesses making items for sale in the shops.
-For example, well made knit apparel is popular.
+Several acquaintances have moved her, and some have secured part-time or full-time work in the shops and cafes in the tourist attractions, while others have started home-based businesses making items for sale in the shops.
+See popular places in Wimberly on the map below.

-- In 2011 - 2016, Seniors in their 60s traveled to North Dakota to work in the Williston Basin and Bakken Oil Fields.
-Some of he many jobs available there are physically taxing, but some are less so and more suitable to Seniors.
+- From 2011 to 2016, seniors in their 60s traveled to North Dakota to work in the Williston Basin and Bakken Oil Fields.
+Some of the many jobs available there are physically taxing, but some are less so and more suitable for seniors.

 - At the end of 2014, Texas seniors ages 55 through 64 years old made up approximately 9.7% of the state population.
-Individuals ages 65 - 74, many of whom may be working, comprise another 5+% of the population, which was over 25 million people total.
-From 2014, onward, the percentage of senior citizens ages 55 - 74 continued to increase.
-Jobs for older workers are important and Texas recognizes this.
+Individuals ages 65 to 74, many of whom may be working, comprise another 5+% of the population, which was over 25 million people total.
+From 2014 onward, the percentage of senior citizens ages 55 to 74 continued to increase.
+Jobs for older workers are important, and Texas recognizes this.

 - American Senior Citizens Still Owe $36 Billion In Student Loans – 2015:

 Americans 60 years and older are still paying off $36 billion in student debt.
 That's according to research from the Federal Bank of New York.